theochem/horton/doc/download_and_install_mac.rst

 MacPorts
 =========

-We strongly recommend that you install all of the packages required by Horton through MacPorts.
+We strongly recommend that you install all of the packages required by HORTON through MacPorts.
 The latest version of MacPorts can be downloaded from the web: https://www.macports.org/install.php.
 This guide has been tested using MacPorts 2.3.3 but should also work with newer versions.